-At the conclusion of the community consultation period, five submissions were received - all objecting to the proposed development.
+At the conclusion of the community consultation period, five submissions were received - four objecting to the proposed development and one expressing concern.
 Concerns raised during the community consultation period relating to the proposed single house are summarised as follows:

-- The length and extent of boundary walls; - The adequacy of landscaping provided, including the amount of canopy coverage and ability for this to reach maturity: - The precedent for future development in respect to the lot configuration and corresponding built form outcomes; and - Construction management.
+- The length and extent of boundary walls; - The adequacy of landscaping provided, including the amount of canopy coverage and ability for this to reach maturity; - The precedent for future development in respect to the lot configuration and corresponding built form outcomes; and - Construction management.